-The island’s port and capital, Mytilini Town, is a lively place year-round filled with exemplary ouzeries and good accommodation, while the north-coast town of Molyvos (aka Mythimna) is an aesthetic treat, with old stone houses clustered on winding lanes overlooking the sea.
+The port and capital, Mytilini Town, is a lively place year-round, filled with exemplary ouzeries and reasonable accommodation, while the north-coast town of Molyvos (aka Mithymna) is an aesthetic treat, with old stone houses clustered on winding lanes overlooking the sea.
 The island's therapeutic hot springs gush with some of the warmest mineral waters in Europe.